carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 (TODO: Allow for configuring the integer width to use for `index` types in the SPIR-V dialect)

-### SPIRVOpLowering
+### `SPIRVOpLowering`

-`mlir::spirv::SPIRVOpLowering` is a base class that can be used to define the patterns used for implementing the lowering.
-For now this only provides derived classes access to an instance of `mlir::spirv::SPIRVTypeLowering` class.
+`mlir::SPIRVOpLowering` is a base class that can be used to define the patterns used for implementing the lowering.
+For now this only provides derived classes access to an instance of `mlir::SPIRVTypeLowering` class.

 ### Utility functions for lowering